CumulusNetworks/docs/content/cumulus-linux-44/Whats-New/_index.md

 ## What's New in the Documentation
 <!-- vale on -->

 The Cumulus Linux 4.4 user guide (this guide) provides pre-built Try It demos for certain Cumulus Linux features.
 The Try It demos run a simulation in NVIDIA Air; a cloud hosted platform that behaves exactly like a real world production deployment.
 Use the Try It demos to examine switch configuration for a feature.
-For information about running the Try It demos, see {{<link title="Try It Pre-built Demos" text="Try It">}}.
+For information about running the Try It demos, see {{<link url="Try-It" text="Try It">}}.

 The following Try It demos are currently available:
 - {{<link url="Protocol-Independent-Multicast-PIM/#example-pim-configuration" text="PIM">}}